-To the extent we elect to fund the development of a drug candidate, such as tirasemtiv, or the commercialization of a drug at our expense, we will need substantial additional funding.
+To the extent we elect to fund the development of a drug candidate, such as omecamtiv mecarbil, tirasemtiv or CK-2127107, or the commercialization of a drug at our expense, we will need substantial additional funding.

 The discovery, development and commercialization of new drugs is costly.
-As a result, to the extent we elect to fund the development of a drug candidate, such as tirasemtiv, or the commercialization of a drug, we will need to raise additional capital to:
+As a result, to the extent we elect to fund the development of a drug candidate, such as omecamtiv mecarbil, tirasemtiv or CK-2127107, or the commercialization of a drug, we will need to raise additional capital to:

-- · fund clinical trials and seek regulatory approvals; - expand our development capabilities; - build or access manufacturing and commercialization capabilities; - · implement additional internal systems and infrastructure; - · maintain, defend and expand the scope of our intellectual property; and - · hire and support additional management and scientific personnel.
+- fund clinical trials and seek regulatory approvals; - expand our development capabilities; - engage third party manufacturers for such drug candidate or drug; - build or access commercialization capabilities; - implement additional internal systems and infrastructure; - maintain, defend and expand the scope of our intellectual property; and

+• hire and support additional management and scientific personnel.